ellamind/inference-hive/examples/fineweb2_annotations/README.md

 ```
 Then fill the config file.
 We provide an example here, `examples/fineweb2_annotations/config_fw2_annotations.yaml`, however, the `SLURM Configuration` section will likely differ for you.
 Also make sure to edit the dataset and output paths.
 In this example config, we set the number of inference servers to 8.

+Also, download the model by running `huggingface-cli download "Qwen/Qwen3-4B"`

 ## Validating
 We validate the config and data loading: